Last Updated on August 30, 2023

-Tip #2: Search for your lost cat when the world is asleep.
+Tip #2: Search for your missing cat when the world is asleep.

 A scared or shy kitty will be more likely to reveal herself when all is quiet.
 This means late at night (10:30pm or later) or early in the morning (6:30am or earlier).